-Their 7 active ways to coping with the stress of cancer are discussed below
+Here are 7 active ways to cope with the stress of cancer

 1.Take action to get rid of the problem